Cet1999/Cet1999.github.io/TheGameisBroken.md

 ---
 layout: page
-title: Yet Another Day
+title: The Game is Broken
-permalink: /yetanotherday/
+permalink: /thegameisbroken/
 ---